Auto top-up

 Image of an iPhone lying on a table

 The entry point was hard to find.
-Once the Pay card got its own section, we moved auto top-up settings there
+Once the Pay card got its own section, we moved auto top-up settings there.
+I solved by moving auto top-up settings into debit account

 Clock on the wall